From orders to prices: A stochastic description of the limit order book to forecast intraday returns: The Model

 The majority of orders, however, are designed to remain in the book for some time at their specified limit price level.
 These are called \emph{limit orders} which (as we will show in \Cref{sec:TheData}) make up for roughly 90\% of all orders in the XETRA LOB while only 3\% are market orders.
 Limit orders have a well defined location in the price dimension.
 If their designated price location is behind the best price level of all limit orders which currently reside in the LOB on the other side of the market, they are matched (partially) before they can reach their designated limit price level.
 The smallest populated price level on the sell side of the market is the \emph{best ask} and the highest price level on the bid side is the \emph{best bid}.
 We will refer to one or the other as the \emph{best quote}.

-There are generally further order types that are only submitted to the market if certain conditions are met, for example \emph{stop orders}, which are inserted in the LOB contingently on the reference price reaching or falling below a certain threshold price, or \emph{XETRA BEST orders}.
-But once such orders enter the LOB, they are effectively equivalent to market or limit orders.
-As conditional orders can be perceived as more sophisticated versions of limit or market orders, they can in principle be incorporated within the framework presented below.
+There are generally further order types that are only submitted to the market if certain conditions are met.
+For example, \emph{stop orders} are inserted in the LOB once the reference price hits a certain threshold price.
+As soon as such an order enters the LOB, however, it is effectively equivalent to a market or a limit order.
+Hence, conditional orders can be perceived as more sophisticated versions of limit or market orders and can in principle be incorporated in the framework presented below.
 For the purpose of this paper, we restrict our considerations, thus, to plain market and limit orders.